ssachan675-cpu/gravix247-legal/privacy-policy.md

 ### In-app account deletion

-You can delete your Gravix247 account at any time directly from within the App — no need to email us.
+You can delete your Gravix247 account directly from within the App — no need to email us.
 Go to **Settings → Delete Account** and follow the two-step confirmation.
 Deletion is immediate and permanent once confirmed.

+> **⚠️ If your subscription is still set to renew, you must cancel it in Google Play before the App will delete your account.**
+>
+> **Deleting your Gravix247 account does NOT cancel your Google Play subscription, and Google would keep charging you for it.** They are two separate things, handled by two separate companies — we cannot cancel a Google Play subscription for you.
+>
+> So that you are never billed for a service you can no longer reach, the App checks your subscription when you tap **Delete Account**:
+>
+> - **If your subscription is still set to renew** — the App will not complete the deletion.
+It will show you your next renewal date and send you to Google Play to cancel. **As soon as you have cancelled, you can delete your account immediately** — you do not have to wait for the paid period to end.
+> - **If your subscription is already cancelled, or you do not have one** — deletion proceeds straight away.
+> - **If we are unable to reach Google to check** — the App shows you this warning and lets you delete anyway.
+>
+> **You will not receive a refund for the unused part of a period you have already paid for** ([Terms of Service](terms-of-service.html), Section 7.8).
+If you would rather use the time you have paid for, cancel now and delete your account when the period ends.
+>
+> **If you are unable to cancel in Google Play for any reason, email us at dskj4178@gmail.com and we will delete your account for you.** You will never be prevented from having your Gravix247 account deleted.

 **What gets deleted from our servers:**
 - Your profile — name, email, mobile number, attempt year, optional subject